 Dorothy Cross: Eye of Shark

-Frith Street Gallery is delighted to announce an exhibition of new work by Dorothy Cross.
-Working in sculpture, film and photography, Cross looks at relationships between body and time and the human and the natural world.
+Working in sculpture, film and photography, Dorothy Cross looks at relationships between body and time and the human and the natural world.

 The eye’s gaze falls on an assembly of ancient cast iron bathtubs that partly fill the gallery space.
 Each empty bath has been lined with gold along the scum line where bodily dirt normally accumulates, suggesting an alchemical transformation from dirt into gold.
 This line of gold lies at the place where air meets water, delineating the divide between the two elements.